Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/figma.md

 Video on how to create hover effect on button: [Create a Button With a HOVER Functionality in 128 SECONDS (Figma Tutorial)](https://www.youtube.com/watch?v=AHBEpMD2dZ0)

+## Responsive design
+To make sure user can visit the website from multiple devices different tailored layouts for different devices were made to ensure a consistent visual experience and usability across all platforms.
+For this design there was decided to make a desktop version and a mobile version in figma.